 A strength training gym doesn’t have to include nearly as much equipment as you’re used to seeing at the commercial gyms.
 You don’t need row after row of pin-select stations and plate loaded isolation machines in order to make those gains.
 Even machine-less CrossFit boxes tend to have far more equipment than is actually necessary to work every muscle group in your body.
 Sure, variety is nice, and in time you’ll have it, but you need to lay the foundation first.

 In this article I’ll show you how you can get set up at home with a $500 to $1000 budget.
-If you happen to own some equipment already, the cost can even be less.
-Of course you won’t have everything you want right away, and start-up gyms on a budget don’t usually make for a top-rated Pinterest image, but once you have that foundation you can start putting those gym dues towards improving your own space rather than paying rent for someone else’s, and that is something that you can definitely be proud of.
+If you happen to own some equipment already, the cost should be even less.
+Of course you won’t have everything you want right out of the gate, and start-up gyms on a budget don’t usually make for a top-rated Pinterest board, but once you have that foundation set you can start putting those saved gym dues towards improving your own gym rather than paying the rent for someone else’s, and that is something that you can definitely be proud of.

-So first I’m going to discuss two types of gym packages that may save you some money: full equipment packages and bar+bumper packages.
-Since I am not really convinced that packages are the ideal solution on such a strict budget, I will then discuss multiple pieces of equipment that are needed to start a gym and give a few examples of what to look for when trying to find these items for yourself.
+So first I’m going to discuss two types of gym packages that may save you some money – full equipment packages and then bar + bumper packages.
+Since I am not really convinced that gym packages are the ideal solution on such a strict budget, I will then discuss multiple pieces of equipment that are needed to start your gym, and give a few examples of what to look for when trying to find these items for yourself.

-Just so you know, I never recommend anything that I know to be or even suspect to be junk, and I certainly never recommend anything I wouldn’t feel confident enough to use myself.
-If the equipment I talk about is still too expensive for you, you may be better off sticking with the gym membership until you have some money saved.
-Going much cheaper than this is questionable at best, and I’d rather you got a quality workout at the Gold’s than a shitty workout at home.
+Just so you are aware, I never recommend anything that I know to be or even suspect to be junk, and I certainly never recommend anything I wouldn’t feel confident enough to use for myself.
+If the gear I talk about is still too expensive for you, you may be better off sticking with the gym membership until you have some money saved up.
+Going much cheaper than this is questionable at best, and I’d rather you got a quality workout at the Gold’s Gym than a shitty or even dangerous workout at home.

 Box Stores and Mega-Fitness Outlets

 Don’t buy your barbell and power rack down at the local sporting goods store.
 That stuff is almost always complete and utter garbage.
-Anyone who tells you that their $200 Dick’s power rack is just as functional as a Rogue rack has absolutely no idea what they are talking about.
-If your neighbor tells you that his $90 Body Solid barbell will get the job done just as well as a $300 Ohio or American Barbell bar, he is obviously not loading any weight on that $90 bar.
+Anyone who tells you that their $200 Dick’s or Sears power rack is just as functional as a Rogue power rack has absolutely no idea what they are talking about.
+If your neighbor tells you that his $90 Body Solid barbell will get the job done just as well as a $300 Ohio Bar or American Barbell California Bar, he is obviously not loading any weight on that $90 bar.

-I could dedicate thousands of words to the difference between a $200 power rack and a $500 power rack, or the difference between a $100 barbell and a $300 barbell… and maybe some day I will.
+I could dedicate thousands of words to the differences between a $300 and a $600 power rack, or the difference between a $100 barbell and a $300 barbell – and maybe some day I will.
 For now, suffice it to say that when it comes to strength training, sporting good stores are the Wal-Mart of the fitness world.
-Box-store weightlifting equipment is for impulse buyers, not serious lifters; it simply won’t last.
-Even if you don’t break box-store gear, you’ll ultimately replace it out of necessity, and that makes it a waste of money all the same.
+Box-store lifting equipment is for impulse buyers, not serious lifters; it simply won’t last.
+Even if you don’t break box-store gear, you will ultimately replace it out of necessity, and that makes it a waste of money all the same.

 Retailer Packages for Garage Gyms

-Many strength training retailers like Rogue and Vulcan offer pre-assembled garage gym and CrossFit packages.
+Many strength training retailers like Rogue and Vulcan offer pre-assembled garage gym & CrossFit packages.
 These packages come in all shapes and sizes, are often customizable, and can sometimes be a great way to start a new gym.
-However, they can also be a horrible way to start a gym; especially when you’re trying to make the best of a limited budget.
+That being said, they can also be a horrible way to start a gym; especially when you’re trying to make the best of limited funds.

-The fact is that there are not very many packages out there for under a $1000 (much less $500) that will be all that helpful for a start-up gym unless you strictly CrossFit.
-Still, it never hurts to look around and see what’s out there.
-There are two things you should keep in mind when considering packages though:
+The fact is that there are not very many packages out there for under a $grand (much less $500) that will be all that helpful for a start-up gym unless you strictly CrossFit.
+Still, it never hurts to look around and see what’s available.
+Here are two things you should keep in mind when considering packages though:

-- Never assume that a package is cheaper than buying everything individually.
+- Do not just assume that a gym package is cheaper than buying everything individually.
 Usually the only significant savings come in the form of discounted bulk shipping, not a discount on the products themselves.

-Number two is why I am not overly confident that a package is the way to go when on a budget.
-Accessories like gymnastic rings and plyometric boxes are fine and dandy, but they are small potatoes when compared to bumper plates, decent bars, racks, and so forth.
-When starting from scratch it’s more important to get these larger and generally more expensive core pieces than it is to have an AbMat and a selection of kettlebells.
-Add your box jumps and ring dips a few paychecks down the road.
+Number two is why I am not overly confident that a package is the way to go when budget is a factor.
+Accessories like gymnastic rings and plyometric boxes are fine and all but they are small potatoes when compared to bumper plates, a decent barbell, racks, and so forth.
+When starting from scratch it’s more important to get these core, generally more expensive pieces than it is to have an AbMat and a selection of kettlebells.
+Add your plyo jumps and ring dips a few paychecks down the road.
 For now, make sure you can lift.

 To give you an idea of what most equipment packages are like, pictured above is the Alpha Package from Rogue.
-It contains an Ohio Bar, collars, and 320-pounds of bumper plates; all of which are perfect for a start up gym (320-pounds is a very generous amount of weight to start out with.)
-However, this package also contains an Ab Mat, gymnastic rings, 4 kettlebells, a medicine ball, a climbing rope, a jump rope, and the whole package sells for over $1500!
+It contains an Ohio Bar, spring collars, and 320-pounds of bumpers; all of which are perfect for a start up gym (320-pounds is a very generous amount of weight to start out with.)
+However, this package also contains an Ab Mat, gymnastic rings, climbing rope, medicine ball, four kettlebells, a jump rope, and the whole package sells for $1500!

-That’s a boatload of dough to spend and not even have a squat stand, pull-up bar, or a bench.
+That’s a boatload of cash to drop and not even have a squat stand, pull-up bar or a bench.
 I’m not saying it’s a bad deal, but it certainly isn’t helpful when you’ve got at most a grand to spend and you want to do more than a CrossFit WOD.

 Bar + Bumper Packages

 The other type of package out there are Bar+Bumper packages.
 These are more common among retailers, and in my opinion usually a better buy.
-It allows you to potentially save a few bucks on these core pieces that you’d buy anyway while also allowing you to price shop for your rack, bench, and other high priority pieces.
-You can find economy packages that start as low as $450, premium packages that can set you back the cost of a used Kia, and anything in between.
+They allow you to potentially save a few bucks on these core components that you would buy anyway while also allowing you to price shop for your rack, bench, and other high priority pieces.
+You can find some economy packages that start as low as $450, premium packages that can set you back the cost of a used Kia, and anything in between.

 The downside?
 Just like equipment packages, they aren’t usually that much of a deal, and sometimes they aren’t a deal at all!
 You’ll almost always get free shipping on a package, but the price of the equipment may be no different than piecing it out.
-Also, you’re stuck with everything coming from the same retailer.
-You may want Brand X’s bar, and bumpers from Brand Y, and there isn’t going to be a package like that obviously.
+Also, you will be forced to get your bar and bumpers from the same retailer.
+Maybe you want Brand X’s bar and Brand Y’s bumpers.
+Well there is no package like that!